Compelling Vitamin B12 Research

 “There is little reason to treat food cobalamin malabsorption differently than pernicious anemia.”
 Ibid.

-What is a healthy B12 level?
-Europe and Japan use a higher “low” for B12 than we do here in the United States.
-They found that mental impairment begins at levels of 500-550.
-Check it out.
+Research has found that mental impairment begins at vitamin B12 levels of 500-550.
 The U.S. low is 350 points below that, so Americans suffer more health loss before a blood test will alert their doctors to the problem.
+Read more.